RTL Logo

 In other Italian terminals, the requirement to transport liquids in bottles of up to 100ml, in transparent, sealed plastic bags, which must be presented separately at screening, remains in place.

-Flights to the United States and Israel departing from Fiumicino will continue to follow the old procedures.
-According to Aeroporti di Roma, these shipments continue to use traditional X-ray machines.
+Flights to the United States and Israel departing from Fiumicino Airport continue with the old procedures.
+According to Aeroporti di Roma, these departures continue to use traditional X-ray machines.

 ENAC's decision was authorized by the European Civil Aviation Conference (ECAC), an entity that brings together authorities from 44 countries.